GSA/fpki-guides/_announcements/01_apple_common_removal.md

 These procedures are intended for Enterprise Administrators.

 You can create Apple Configuration Profiles (XML files) to distribute trusted root certificates across an Enterprise's Apple devices.
+An example, "Ready-To-Use" Apple Configuration Profile to install COMMON is presented beneath the configuration creation instructions.

 ##### Create Configuration Profiles to Install COMMON for macOS, iOS, and tvOS

-You can create a configuration profile by using Apple's free Configurator 2:
+One way you can create a configuration profile is by using Apple's free Configurator 2:

 1. Download and install Configurator 2 from the Apple App Store.
 2. Open Configurator and click *File* -> *New Profile*.
-3. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for the above example.)
+3. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for the below example.)
-4. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for the above example.)
+4. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for the below example.)
 5. Browse to local *certificate* copies on your device.
 Select those that you'd like to add to the profile.
-(For the above example, a copy of the Federal Common Policy CA root certificate was used.)
+(For the below example, a copy of the Federal Common Policy CA root certificate was used.)
 6. Click *File* -> *Save* to save your profile to a preferred file location.
 7. Close Configurator 2.
 8. Double-click on the profile to manually install it.<br>